 Costs

-*does not include and estimated $15 flower fee every week*
+*virtual classes do not include an estimated $23 flower fee every week*

 Kenzan+stopper $25